HugoXOX3/PythonBitcoinMiner/README.md

 # For Hide Console Version
 ---
-Change the address in main.py
+Change the address in main.pyw
 ---
 Using VIM,NANO or other IDLE to change my wallet'bc1qnk0ftxa4ep296phhnxl5lv9c2s5f8xakpcxmth' to yours btc address.